FTSE hit as Greek default fear spurs risk flight

 "A Greek default would likely mean a CDS credit event which would normally trigger some form of settlement.
 The consequences of this are not clear and while the UK banks are less exposed directly, there could be large collateral damage."

-Declining investor risk appetite was also evident in the FTSE 100 volatility index .VFTSE, which rose 10.3 percent to 34.8.
+Declining investor risk appetite was also evident in the FTSE 100 volatility index , which rose 10.3 percent to 34.8.
 Implied volatility stood at 23.8 on Friday, Thomson Reuters Datastream data showed.

 MINERS, GROWTH

-As a result, base metals-focussed miners including Antofagasta (ANTO.L), Kazakhmys (KAZ.L) and Xstrata XTA.L -- whose metals are used heavily in construction and industry -- all fell between 6.8 percent and 8.2 percent by the close.
+As a result, base metals-focused miners including Antofagasta , Kazakhmys and Xstrata -- whose metals are used heavily in construction and industry -- all fell between 6.8 percent and 8.2 percent by the close.

 A dip in U.S. homebuilder sentiment on Monday was just the latest sign of the sluggish U.S. economic recovery, with a two-day meeting of the U.S. Federal Reserve, starting Tuesday, in focus for signs of a fresh easing in U.S. monetary policy.